fpsvogel/reading/doc/csv-format.md

 Utopia|📕🔊
 ```

-In the next section we'll see how to mark a re-read of a different variant, but for now let's dig deeper into the variants themselves.
+In the next section we'll see how to mark a re-read as referring to a different variant, but for now let's dig deeper into the variants themselves.
 To add source information to each variant, simply write it out after each format emoji, as you would normally in the Sources column:

 ```
 \Title|Sources